Pongok Island

 Pongok (Pulau Pongok; /id/), also known as Liat, is an Indonesian island which is part of the Pongok Islands District of the South Bangka Regency, Bangka Belitung Province.
 It comprises over 95% of the district's area and most of its population, with an area of 48.3 square km.
-It is the 5th largest island in the province, being far smaller than Bangka and Belitung in addition to the islands of Lepar and Mendanau.
+It is the 5th largest island in the province, being far smaller than Bangka and Belitung and even smaller than the islands of Lepar and Mendanau.

-The smaller island of Celagen, off the western coast of the island, holds the remaining population of the district.
-Before its division in 2012, the island was part of the Lepar Pongok District.
+The smaller island of Celagen, off the western coast of Pongok island, holds the remaining population of the district.
+Before its division in 2012, both Pongok and Celagen islands were part of the Lepar Pongok District.

 Geography

 The island is located approximately halfway between Bangka and Belitung, in the middle of the Gaspar Strait, resulting in it sometimes being referred to as "Middle Island".

 The island stretches approximately 10 km north–south and 8.5 km east–west.
 Several small streams flow in the island.
 The terrain is largely flat with little prominent elevations, the highest point on the island being only 125 m above sea level.
 The island is accessible by boat, with a three-hour journey from mainland Bangka.